HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The DIAG instruction sends a command to an implementation hardware specific components.
-The instruction accepst two arguments in the "a" and "b" field and returns a result in "r".
+The instruction accepts two argument registers "a" and "b" and returns a result in "r".
+The meaning if the input and output arguments are processor implementation dependent and described in the respective processor documentation.

-// ??? **note** under construction... as we go along with hardware.
-In general, we should use "a" and "b" for passing arguments and "r" for a return status.

 #### Operation

 ```
    if ( !
 ST.[ PRIV ] ) privilegedOperationTrap( );

-   ... to be defined
+   ... perform the requested operation
 ```

 #### Exceptions